 - Other advantages frequently realized are good thermal properties, seismic resilience, wind resistance, and acoustic advantages.

 - Results from this study suggest CLT , left unprotected, is susceptible to attack by subterranean termites.
-In addition, mass timber products such as CLT, may be susceptible to water absorption.
-See link here.
+In addition, mass timber products, such as CLT, may be susceptible to water absorption.
+LINK https://www.fpl.fs.fed.us/documnts/pdf2018/fpl_2018_franca002.pdf

 Polyguard’s TERM Barrier System addresses both moisture problems and termite problems.
-TERM Barriers are the result of over 20 years of interdisciplinary work of entomology scientists working with building envelope material developers.
-Prior to 1999, there had been little contact between these two disciplines.
+TERM Barriers resulted from over 20 years of interdisciplinary work; entomology scientists working with building envelope material developers.
+Prior to 1999, there had been little contact between these disciplines.

 Polyguard has produced waterproofing membranes – almost a billion ft2 of them – for over 50 years.
 In the 1990’s below-grade waterproofing went above-grade to serve as a complete building envelope system.